Invoice Finance for Growing SMEs: Turn Unpaid Invoices into Working Capital

 4. How invoice finance works alongside loans and a LOC

-- A working capital loan to clear old pressure.
+- A working capital loan to clear older pressure.

-- A business line of credit or small overdraft.
+- A business line of credit (or a small overdraft).

 - Separate asset finance for equipment and vehicles.